High dynamic range

-High dynamic range (HDR) is a dynamic range higher than usual, synonyms are wide dynamic range, extended dynamic range, expanded dynamic range.
+High dynamic range (HDR), also known as wide dynamic range, extended dynamic range, or expanded dynamic range, is a signal with a higher dynamic range than usual.

-The term is often used in discussing the dynamic range of various signals such as images, videos, audio or radio.
-It may apply to the means of recording, processing, and reproducing such signals including analog and digitized signals.
+The term is often used in discussing the dynamic ranges of images, videos, audio or radio.
+It may also apply to the means of recording, processing, and reproducing such signals including analog and digitized signals.

-The term is also the name of some of the technologies or techniques allowing to achieve high dynamic range images, videos, or audio.

 Imaging

-In this context, the term high dynamic range means there is a lot of variation in light levels within a scene or an image.
+In this context, the term high dynamic range means there is a large amount of variation in light levels within a scene or an image.
 The dynamic range refers to the range of luminosity between the brightest area and the darkest area of that scene or image.